microsoft/FluidFramework/.changeset/wise-berries-enjoy.md

 }
 ```

-If this behavior change causes issue contact Fluid to let us know.
+If this behavior change causes issues, contact Fluid to let us know.
 Temporarily the change can be reverted by setting the following config in the provided config provider:
 `"Fluid.ContainerRuntime.WaitHeaderDefault": true`